nerves-project/erlinit/README.md

 [SOURCE_DATE_EPOCH](https://reproducible-builds.org/docs/source-date-epoch/)
 environment variable to force the build time to be a constant.

+## Random number seeds

+Embedded systems usually run a script to save a random number on shutdown that's used to initialize the random number generator on the next boot. `erlinit` uses [SeedRNG](https://git.zx2c4.com/seedrng/tree/README.md) for this.
+The seed is stored under `/root/seedrng` by default since that's a writable and persisted partition on Nerves.
+SeedRNG is called right before a `--pre-run-exec` and at shutdown after all other processes have exited.
+Errors are ignored, but logged as warnings.
+Specify `-v` to `erlinit` to see some information messages.

 ## Hacking

 It seems like there are an endless number of small tweaks to `erlinit` that